Welcome to Our 2025 Season

 -

 April 24, 2025 at Meetinghouse Arts: Dr. Ann McKee, a neurologist whose career focuses on chronic traumatic encephalopathy (CTE).
-Dr. McKee has led groundbreaking work on the effects of repetitive head impacts and concussions in sports.
+Dr. McKee will discuss with Carol Leary, former President of Bay Path University, her groundbreaking work on the effects on the brain of repetitive head impacts and concussions in sports and of Alzheimer’s.

 -